lnicastro/DIF/README.md

 mysql_config --version
 5.7.24
 ```
-DIF should work on MySQL 5.1, 5.5, 5.6, 5.7 (and the corresponding MariaDB varsions) and 8.0.
+DIF should work on MySQL 5.1, 5.5, 5.6, 5.7 (and the corresponding MariaDB versions) and 8.0.

 Now we need to prepare some additional MySQL include files via `cmake`.